JoshOn360Hz/ValRandomiser/README.md

-# Valorant Agent Randomizer
+# Valorant Agent Randomiser

-**Valorant Agent Randomizer** is a web-based game built using **Raylib** and **C**, designed to randomly select a Valorant agent based on a chosen role.
+**Valorant Agent Randomiser** is a web-based game built using **Raylib** and **C**, designed to randomly select a Valorant agent based on a chosen role.
 It features a full Valorant-style user interface, dynamic animations, and a modern, responsive layout for an immersive experience.

 ## Features